nicknagi/rust-physics-simulation/README.md

 Collision detection: a simple collision detection algorithm is used to find and resolve collisions.
 Approach similar to sweep and prune is used for speed.

 Forces: Arbitrary forces can be applied and resolved on each particles, feel free to edit the code to experiment.
+The current implementation includes gravitational attraction as an example.
+A constant force such as gravity (g) can also be applied by modifying line 125.

 ## Demo